The following tips are to help you pack items properly:

 Stemware is individually wrapped with protective paper inserted into the goblet and around the stem.
 Each goblet is cushioned by a thick wrapping and placed stem up in a specially tiered Dishpak.

-LAMPSHADES AND BASES
+LAMPSHADES & BASES

 Handle lampshades by their wire frames only and place in a carton lined with paper.
 Surround the shade with protective paper.
 Shades can be nested inside each other, as long as they are separated by paper.

-STATUARY AND FIGURINES
+STATUARY & FIGURINES

 Wrap statuary and figurines with bubble or foam wrap, then snugly wrap with clean paper.
 If bubble or foam wrap is not available, use clean paper to wrap the article until it is adequately cushioned.

-MIRRORS AND GLASS
+MIRRORS & GLASS

 Wrap the picture or mirror in a generous cushion of clean paper.
 Place in a flattened packing or telescoping carton.
 Carefully tape and seal the carton.
 Always stand glass, pictures and mirrors on their edge.
 Do not lay flat.
 (If moving locally or a short distance, ask us about a safe short cut to save time and money boxing these items.)